 Informative trolley tours (Fridays through Sundays) leave from the restored Santa Fe Depot, Atchison’s visitors center (atchisonkansas.net ), and pass by the Amelia Earhart Birthplace Museum.
 (913/367-4217) ameliaearhartmuseum.org Go in fall for a haunted version of the tour, then double back to the museum for more Amelia lore.

-You can spend several hours at Nell Hill’s (nellhills.com ), and then unwind at the Tuck U Inn at Glick Mansion Bed and Breakfast, where four-posters and private baths await guests.
-From $110.
+Unwind at the Tuck U Inn at Glick Mansion Bed and Breakfast, where four-posters and private baths await guests.
 (913) 367-9110; glickmansion.com If B&Bs aren’t your thing, end your busy day at the immaculate two-bedroom Union Park Guest House, a renovated 1900 bungalow on a quiet street in Leavenworth.
 The owners serve breakfast and coffee at your requested time.
-From $140.
 (913) 651-3991; unionparkgh.com

 A 25-mile stretch separates the towns on the Glacial Hills Scenic Byway (K-7).
 Get a glimpse of the military lifestyle at Fort Leavenworth.
 (Be prepared to show photo ID at Grant Gate and let guards inspect your car.)
 View 19th-century artifacts at the Frontier Army Museum, stop at the Fort Leavenworth National Cemetery, and marvel at the Buffalo Soldier Monument.
 (913) 684-3600; garrison.leavenworth.army.mil